Advantages Of Questionnaires In Online Research

 For more tips on how to reduce fatigue among your respondents, you might like to read our ‘top tips to avoid response fatigue’ blog.

-Why you need to think carefully about how you plan, design and use your questionnaire
+Take care how you plan, design and use questionnaires

 When you consider that up to 80% of customers have abandoned a questionnaire halfway through it and 52% said they would not spend more than 3 minutes filling it in, it makes good sense to carefully plan and design your questionnaire, so it’s used in the most effective way.